 Know someone that works there?
 Invite them to rate their experience.

-Western Governors University rates % lower than University of Phoenix on Compensation Culture Ratings vs University of Phoenix Ratings based on looking at 219 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get a raise?" and "Does your company give annual bonuses?".
+Western Governors University rates % lower than University of Phoenix on Compensation Culture Ratings vs University of Phoenix Ratings based on looking at 222 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you satisfied with your stock/equity compensation?" and "Are you satisfied with your Benefits?".

-Western Governors University rates % lower than University of Phoenix on Team Culture Ratings vs University of Phoenix Ratings based on looking at 199 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Does Your Boss Hurt Your Company Culture?".
+Western Governors University rates % lower than University of Phoenix on Team Culture Ratings vs University of Phoenix Ratings based on looking at 202 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "How would you rate the quality of your coworkers?".

-Western Governors University rates % lower than University of Phoenix on Environment Culture Ratings vs University of Phoenix Ratings based on looking at 205 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's the work pace at your company?" and "What is most positive about the culture and environment at your company?".
+Western Governors University rates % lower than University of Phoenix on Environment Culture Ratings vs University of Phoenix Ratings based on looking at 208 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What % of the time are you bored at work?" and "Does someone you work with closely, make you want to quit your job?".

-Western Governors University rates % lower than University of Phoenix on Sentiment Culture Ratings vs University of Phoenix Ratings based on looking at 231 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "Are you typically excited about going to work each day?".
+Western Governors University rates % lower than University of Phoenix on Sentiment Culture Ratings vs University of Phoenix Ratings based on looking at 234 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "How confident are you about the future success of your company?".